My 5 Year Experience Dating Colombian Women in Medellin – (07/10/18)

 Honesty and Jealousy

-I have found that my best pickup move is being honest with women in Medellin.
+I have found that being honest with women in Medellin is the best rout.
 Letting them know right away that I work a lot, and that my business goals are my primary focus has proven to be a key factor when dealing with women here.

 There is a whole culture around having a “mosa,” in Medellin.
 It is almost expected for a man to have a chick on the side.
 So it’s no surprise that women become possessive and are quick to suspect a guy of sleeping around.
 I avoid this by being honest and direct.